type-challenages

 get(): T

-type HelloWorld = string // expected to be a string
+type HelloWorld = string // expected to be a string00014-easy-first

 For example: